What is an at-fault motorcycle insurance claim?

 - we decide the driver of another vehicle (or another person) was entirely at fault, and

-- you tell us the at-fault driver’s full name, address, and vehicle registration number.
+- you tell us or we obtain the at-fault driver’s full name, address, and vehicle registration number.

 Can I choose my own repairer?